elitenomad/slack-approval/README.md

     - The minimum number of approvals required
     - Optional (default: "1")

-  - `baseMessageBlocks`
+  - `baseMessagePayload`
-    - The base message blocks to display.
+    - The base message payload to display.
 If not set, will use default message from README.
-To customize, provide Slack message blocks JSON
+To customize, provide Slack message payload JSON
     - Optional (default: "[]")

-  - `successMessageBlocks`
+  - `successMessagePayload`
     - The message body indicating approval is success.
-If not set, will use baseMessageBlocks.
+If not set, will use baseMessagePayload.
     - Optional (default: "[]")

-  - `failMessageBlocks`
+  - `failMessagePayload`
     - The message body indicating approval is fail.
-If not set, will use baseMessageBlocks.
+If not set, will use baseMessagePayload.
     - Optional (default: "[]")